 Abraham’s story tells that after digging the well, Abimelech took it but was later conceded after Abraham set aside seven lambs, which is why Beersheba means “Well of Seven.”
 Jacob, the son of prophet Samuel; King Saul; prophet Elijah; prophet Amos; and more are also mentioned in biblical texts concerning Beersheba.
 According to the Hebrew Bible, Beersheba was also the southernmost location where the Israelite slaves of Babylon returned and resettled.
 Hence, the expression describing the whole kingdom is “from Dan to Beersheba.”

 So given its long-standing history, Tel Beer Sheva National Park has layers of history that have been rediscovered through extensive excavations.
 Furthermore, the horned altar is one of the most fascinating pieces of history to be found at Tel Beer Sheva National Park.
 Horned altars, which have raised points in each of the four corners of an altar, are frequently mentioned in the Bible.

 The horned altar at Tel Beer Sheva National Park was the first ever discovered in Israel!
 Upon its miraculous discovery, there was a debate on its age between two professors from the Hebrew University.
 One believed it dates back to 701 BC, while the other stated it originated 100 years later!

 Last entry to the site: one hour before cited closing time

 Yom Kippur eve: 08:00-13:00

-On holidays and Saturday, I recommend arriving early; entry is based on the availability of space.
+On holidays and Saturdays, I recommend arriving early; entry is based on space availability.